Gaetz/SDL-OpenGL/README.md

 Open your environment variables.
 Add the mingw bin folder to your PATH. e.g.: C:\mingw-w64\x86_64-7.3.0-posix-sjlj-rt_v5-rev0\mingw64\bin

-Open a promt and try g++ command.
+Open a prompt and try g++ command.

 ## Windows : Microsoft compiler (MSVC)

 There are two ways to get MSVC:
 - If you don't want to install the BIG & HEAVY Visual studio, you can download Microsoft Build Tools.
 Look for them on the internet.
 You will land on a Visual Studio web page.
 Scroll to the bottom of the page, you will be able to download Microsoft Build Tools.
-You will save so giga-bytes.
+You will save so gigabytes.
-- If you are OK with Visual Studio taking some giga-bytes on your hard drive, install Visual Studio Community, which is free.
+- If you are OK with Visual Studio taking some gigabytes on your hard drive, install Visual Studio Community, which is free.

 ## Option: install CMake

-If you want to use the easy way to setup your compilation, on multiple platforms, install CMake from http://cmake.org.
+If you want to use the easy way to set up your compilation, on multiple platforms, install CMake from http://cmake.org.

 # Build configuration